Gravel bike setup explained: how to choose the right gearing, wheel size, tyres and more

 Topeak SmartGauge D2X tyre pressure gauge

 Tyre pressure is particularly important on a gravel bike.
-Luckily, with a wide range of tyres – including tubeless options – there's plenty of room for experimentation. - Katherine Moore / Immediate Media
+Fortunately, with a wide range of tyres – including tubeless options – there's plenty of room for experimentation.
+Katherine Moore / Immediate Media

-Along with tread pattern and width, tyre pressure is a big determinant of how your gravel bike will handle.
+Along with tread pattern and width, gravel bike tyre pressure is a big determinant of how your bike will handle.

 The large air volume of wider tyres means you can drop your pressure, giving you better traction, potentially lower rolling resistance and a more comfortable ride.